Are You Dehydrated? 5 Best Help Full Tips to Rehydrate at Home

 Dehydration is a condition in which your body does not get enough water.
 This happens when you lose more fluid than you take in and your body doesn’t have enough fluid to function properly.
+This imbalance between the intake and output of fluids can result from various factors such as inadequate water consumption, excessive sweating, vomiting, diarrhea, or a combination of these.

 You may already be aware of the physical benefits – research has shown that water helps to deliver nutrients to the cells, aids digestion and removes toxins from the body.
 However, recent studies have shown that even small amounts of dehydration can affect mental health.